iamdcj/css/layout/grid/units/README.md

 ````

 **Result**
-The engine will layout our items based on the above code - in this example we have three elements, all 1/3 the size of their container.
+The engine will layout our items based on the above code - in this example we have three elements; all grid items will be 1/3 of the total space

 ```
 ------